REGISTER | SCHEDULE | PROGRAMS | SPONSORS | HOTELS | NSA | ATTRACTIONS | VOLUNTEER

 Presenters: Presenters Kenneth Bozeman, Lynn Helding, Trineice Robinson-Martin, John Nix and Donald Simonson

 The American Academy of Teachers of Singing (AATS) is “a select group of internationally recognized voice teachers and singing voice experts founded in 1922 with the express purpose of contributing to the singing profession in an advisory capacity”; (from “Who Are We?”).
 AATS members will lead an open forum dialogue with conference attendees on the topic of an upcoming position paper entitled “Pedagogy-Informed Voice Science.”
 Defined as “a type of voice science which recognizes the value of the experience-gleaned perspective of voice practitioners in its study design and operates within a spirit of true interdisciplinarity,” Pedagogy-Informed Voice Science is centered around a mutual professional acknowledgement of different ways of knowing.
 The rationale for this paper is located within the context of unwavering support for science-informed pedagogy, and offered in the spirit of interdisciplinary collaboration and respect.
 This term is not meant to restrict or reject the rigorous protocols necessary for careful scientific experimentation.
-Rather, it is meant to encourage voice practitioners (both habilitative and rehabilitative) from the voice teaching and speech clinical settings to offer their own educational- and experience-gleaned perspectives to the research design process of voice studies, and to inspire investigators to welcome these perspectives as potentially valid and helpful.
+Rather, it is meant to encourage voice practitioners (both habilitative and rehabilitative) from the voice teaching and speech clinical settings to offer their own education- and experience-gleaned perspectives to the research design process of voice studies, and to inspire investigators to welcome these perspectives as potentially valid and helpful.
 We anticipate these attributes of respect and collaboration to animate and shape our discussion, and look forward to hearing session attendees’ opinions of and experiences with science-informed pedagogy.
 This discussion will inform AATS’ position paper on this important topic within contemporary voice pedagogy.

 Mexicana Hermosa